 Why play this game?

-offers an engaging context in which to practise addition and subtraction, but it also requires some strategic thinking.
-It is easily adaptable and can be used co-operatively or competitively.
+offers an engaging context for practising addition and subtraction, but it also requires some strategic thinking.
+It is easily adaptable, and can be used co-operatively or competitively.

 Learners could then investigate whether it is possible to cross off all the numbers if the number line goes from $1$ to $30$ instead.
 Many will be able to reason that it is still not possible due to there being an even number of numbers in total.
 Exploring the longest possible string of calculations is interesting and the children can be asked to examine why they run out of

 Have you found any good ways to beat your opponent?

 Can you cross out all the numbers in one game?
 How do you know?

 What is the biggest number of numbers you can cross out?

 Children can suggest their own 'what if ...?' questions, for example:

 What if we drew a longer number line?